BT Board of Directors

 Tim is a Licensed Marital and Family Therapist and a Licensed Professional Counselor.
 He currently works at Laureate Clinic where he specializes in the treatment of anxiety and depression in addition to marital counseling.
 Tim has served on the Executive Board of the Mental Health Association in Tulsa and on the local and international board of the Christian Association for Psychological Studies.
 Tim and his wife, Diane, have been married since 1982 and have three sons.

-Jay was married to an exceptional woman for 30 years who went to be with the Lord in December of 2005.
-He attended and became one of the leaders of a Widow / Widowers Support Group at Christ United Methodist Church.
-God brought Deborah into his life and they were married in October of 2010.
-He has three children and fourteen grandchildren.
+After Jay’s first wife died and went to be with the Lord in December of 2005, he attended and became one of the leaders of a Widow / Widowers Support Group at Christ United Methodist Church for 7 years.
+In 2010, God brought another lovely lady into his life and he and Deborah were married in October of that same year.
+Between them they have three children and sixteen grandchildren and since 2015 they have been parenting as guardians two great nieces.

-ROB SELLERS, a Certified Public Accountant for over 30 years, assists clients with financial, systems and business-related matters.
+ROB SELLERS, a Certified Public Accountant for over 35 years, assists clients with financial, systems and business-related matters.
 Since 2001, Rob has been assisting Bright Tomorrows with the financial and administrative needs of the organization.
-Rob also serves as the executive director of the Opportunity Scholarship Fund, a scholarship granting organization that provides scholarships to Oklahoma K-12 students to assist low-income families to afford attendance to accredited private schools in the state.
+Rob also serves as the executive director of the Opportunity Scholarship Fund, a scholarship granting organization that provides scholarships to assist Oklahoma’s lower-income families to afford attendance in accredited private K-12 schools throughout the state.

 Rob is a member of the American Institute of Certified Public Accountants and the Oklahoma Society of CPAs (OSCPA).
-He is a past OSCPA board member and chairman of various OSCPA committees.
+He is a board member of the OSCPA, a trustee of their CPA-PAC organization, and has been chairman of various OSCPA committees.
 Rob is also a past recipient of the OSCPA’s Outstanding CPA in Business and Industry award.
-Besides his work and Society commitments, Rob is actively involved in his church and in a number of civic and charitable organizations in the Tulsa area, including being President of the South Tulsa Community House, a social agency providing educational, medical and food pantry services to this under-served area in the 61st & Peoria area of south Tulsa.
-Rob has been married to his wife, Kim, for over 35 years and has two grown sons, Brian and his wife Rebekah, and Blake.
+Besides his professional commitments, Rob is actively involved in his church and in a number of civic and charitable organizations in the Tulsa area, including being the past president and current board member of the South Tulsa Community House, a social agency providing educational, medical and food-security services to this disadvantaged area in the 61st & Peoria area of south Tulsa.
+Rob has been married to his wife, Kim, for 40 years and has two grown sons, Brian and his wife Rebekah, Blake and his wife Madison, and two grandchildren Andrew and Charlotte.